wsrn829/LeetCode/README.md

 - Converting an iterative algorithm to a recursive algorithm
 - Converting a recursive algorithm to an iterative algorithm

-# 4. Some of The Most Important SQL Commands
+# 4. Key SQL Commands

 - SELECT - extracts data from a database